 - To enroll, please contact Tompkins Learning Partners at (607) 277-6442

-- The Opportunity Center hosts at least eight community workshops/presentations throughout the year.
+- In partnership with Open Doors English, the Opportunity Center hosts at least 15 community workshops/presentations throughout the year.

 - The workshops provide new Americans and the public with information to promote civic and community participation.